 - Support Beekeepers

 Local beekeepers have a tough job, and anyone willing to allow angry insects to sting them thousands of times is undeniably devoted to their trade.
 Supporting a local beekeeper financially, or even with a helping hand or by spreading the word, can go a long way.
-Also, taking a tour of the hives can familiarize people with the inner workings of an apiary, which is an unforgettable experience.
+Also, taking a tour of the hives can familiarise people with the inner workings of an apiary, which is an unforgettable experience.

 - Create a Bee Garden

 Habitat loss is one of the top hurdles facing bees today, as the spread of humanity has robbed many bees of their homes.
-Planting a small neighborhood “bee garden” provides the friendly insects with a green area and many bee-friendly plants to feed them, which they will, in turn, help pollinate.
+Planting a small neighbourhood “bee garden” provides the friendly insects with a green area and many bee-friendly plants to feed them, which they will, in turn, help pollinate.

 Many communities lack the green foliage necessary to bees’ survival, making these areas wastelands for bee populations.
 Planting a garden can help reclaim an area for the local bees.